Dynatrace/Dynatrace-AppMon-Tomcat-Agent-Ansible/README.md

 # Dynatrace-Tomcat-Agent-Ansible

-An [Ansible](http://www.ansible.com) role for automated deployments of the [Dynatrace](http://www.bit.ly/dttrial) Java Agent for Apache Tomcat.
+This Ansible role installs and configures the Dynatrace Agent of the [Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html) solution for the Apache Tomcat application server.

-This role makes the Java Agent available to Apache Tomcat by injecting an *-agentpath* option into the ```CATALINA_OPTS``` (or any other) environment variable in a file (typically an executable script).
-It is assumed that this script either executes Tomcat directly or is sourced by another script before Tomcat is executed.
-Please note that this role might need some tweaking to fit your particular use-case. **You will have to restart your application after placing the agent.**
+**Note**: this role makes the Dynatrace Agent available to Apache Tomcat by injecting an appropriate *-agentpath* option into an environment variable, e.g. ```CATALINA_OPTS```, inside a file (typically an executable script).
+It is assumed that this script either executes Apache Tomcat directly or is sourced by another script before Apache Tomcat gets executed. **You will have to restart your application after placing the agent.**

 ## Download